 Remember, to always begin a toilet roll with you everywhere in Cambodia.

-The bar and restaurant toilets are a bit better but in general there may only have one toilet for all there customers.
-Don’t expect something fancy.
+The bar and restaurant toilets are a bit better but in general, there may only have one toilet for all their customers.
+Don’t expect anything fancy.

-Don’t Give Them Money or Food to Local Children
+Don’t Give Money Or Food To Local Children

-You’ll find them begging mainly at touristy spots or where tourist go to eat and drink.
-Yes, its looks sad to see little kids begging in dirty clothes at all hours.
+You’ll find them begging mainly at touristy spots or where tourists go to eat and drink.
+Yes, it looks sad to see little kids begging in dirty clothes at all hours.

-Firstly, if you give one kid money, it will attract others kids over to you.
-Secondly, the kids parents send these out to beg from tourist as a business venture, instead of sending them to school.
+Firstly, if you give one kid money, it will attract other kids over to you.
+Secondly, the kid’s parents send these out to beg from tourists as a business venture, instead of sending them to school.

-The Cambodian Government actively encourages tourists who want to do good to donate to local schools and charity organisations instead of giving money to beggars.
+The Cambodian Government actively encourages tourists who want to do good to donate to local schools and charity organizations instead of giving money to beggars.

 If you have an intolerance to mosquitos, be prepared.
-On my travel I was absolutely eaten by them.
-Get some mosquitos spray and use it regularly.
+On my travel, I was absolutely eaten by them.
+Get some mosquitos to spray and use it regularly.

 Plus bring some medicine for mosquito bites, as mosquito bites are well-known for spreading other diseases like the Zika virus and Chikungunya.